These 6 Waterfall Hikes Are Straight-Up Magical

-But while lakes and beaches are fun enough, they’re not the king of backcountry splashes.
-That honor belongs to waterfalls: Whether dropping through deep forest or off a seaside cliff, standing close enough to one of these cascades to feel their spray is an eye-opening experience.
-And the best waterfalls—the ones you remember long after the season’s changed—are the ones that take a little more commitment to reach than just driving to an overlook..
-Here, we’ve collected five of the best places to get your hike-in waterfall fix this year.
+When the snow starts melting and the spring rains hit, you know what that means: It’s waterfall season.
+Whether dropping through deep forest or off a seaside cliff, standing close enough to one of these cascades to feel their spray is an eye-opening experience.
+And the best waterfalls—the ones you remember long after the season’s changed—are the ones that take a little more commitment to reach than just driving to an overlook.
+Here, we’ve collected six of the best places to get your hike-in waterfall fix this year.
+Updated May 2023

 Spray Park Loop, Mt.
 Rainier National Park, WA